 American couple Janet (Doris Day) and Mike (Rod Taylor) move to England for his business.
 She soon becomes paranoid that he is having an affair with his attractive secretary, and decides to get back at him by pretending she has been unfaithful.

-American couple Mike and Janet Harper move to England for Mike's work, his company which deals in wool textiles and wool fashions.
+American couple Mike (Rod Taylor) and Janet Harper (Doris Day) move to England for Mike's work, his company which deals in wool textiles and wool fashions.
 Despite Mike's want for them to live in a flat in the heart of London, Janet, who is not a big city girl, ignores his want and instead finds them a house to rent thirty miles outside of London in Kent, which means that Mike has to commute into town by train.
 This commute is not ideal for Mike, who often for convenience stays in one of the company's flats in town rather than go home.
 This commuting situation makes Janet feel even more neglected than she already did previously.
-Janet believes Mike may be taking his neglect to the next level by having an affair with his secretary quickly turned assistant, Claire Hackett.
-Janet's beliefs are fueled in part by the Harper's busybody landlady, Vanessa Courtwright, who thinks Janet can play Mike's game by entering into an affair of her own, whether it...Written by
+Janet believes Mike may be taking his neglect to the next level by having an affair with his secretary-quickly-turned-assistant, Claire Hackett (Maura McGiveney).
+Janet's beliefs are fuelled in part by the Harper's busybody landlady, Vanessa Courtwright (Hermione Baddeley), who thinks Janet can play Mike's game by entering into an affair of her own, whether it...Written by

 3 of 3 people found this review helpful.

 Was this review helpful to you?